Living Others' Lives, Not Our Own

-Collectivism surely mean something different to a philosopher, anthropologist, or a sociologist than it means to me.
-Born and raised in a communist dictatorship I could only learn one meaning of it: living everyone' else's life except one's own.
+Collectivism surely means something different to a philosopher, anthropologist, or a sociologist than it means to me.
+Born and raised in a communist dictatorship (not Russia), I could only learn one meaning of it: living everyone' else's life except one's own.

-My moving to the democratic West was supposed to denote my leaving behind that collectivistic mentality- together with that constant glorification of "patriotism", "common good", and all other sterile slogans that couldn't find a justification in the way of life there.
+My moving to the democratic West was supposed to denote my leaving behind that collectivistic mentality---along with that constant glorification of "patriotism", "common good", and all other sterile slogans that couldn't find any justification in the way of life there.

 Instead, some time soon after my arrival I had an opportunity to hear on a TV program John F. Kennedy saying that famous one: "Do not ask what your country can do for you, but what you can do for your country".
-Hey, didn't I just come from a place where slogans like that were more popular than blood sausages!
+Hey, didn't I just come from a place where slogans like that were more popular than daily bread!

 A Lonely Individualist

 It didn't take long for me to realize how I was not likely to run into a bona fide individualist like myself.
-At my work place there were a few quiet secretive faces that seemed to qualify; but soon after I figured out why they were so quiet -they didn't like me, a "displaced person who had come to their country to steal their jobs".
+At my work place there were a few quiet secretive faces that seemed to qualify; but soon enough I figured out why they were so quiet---they didn't like me, a "displaced person who had come to their country to steal their jobs".

-Staying for another moment at that unwelcoming environment- during coffee breaks I would listen to their exchange of comments over the upcoming federal election.
-One might almost call that a good discussion, except that it was filled with frequent obscenities for a convincing effect.
+Staying for another moment at that unwelcoming environment---during coffee breaks I would listen to their exchange of comments over the upcoming federal election.
+One might almost call that a good discussion, except that it was filled with frequent obscenities, just for a convincing effect, as you guessed.

 At one point I gathered enough confidence to ask: "What is the difference between conservatives and liberals?"
-Well, we didn't have anything like that in the old country, it was all just communism- with no questions asked if you valued your freedom.
-But now, they looked on me as if asked : "What's the next bus to the Moon?", and by those stupid facial expressions I could tell that they didn't know the answer.
+Well, we didn't have anything like that in my old European country, it was all just communism---with no questions asked if you valued your freedom.
+But now, they looked on me as if I just asked : "What's the next bus to the Moon?", and by those stupid facial expressions I could tell they didn't know the answer.

-That somewhat surprised me, because if they had asked me about communism I could have given them a little lecture about all those characteristics of it -which actually made me decide to emigrate.
+That somewhat surprised me, because if they had asked me about communism I could have given them a little lecture about all those tenets of it---which actually made me decide to emigrate.

 However, they quickly changed the subject and started talking about football.
-There they were pretty safe from my "stupid questioning", because being a sort of a book-worm I had no interests in sports.
+There they were pretty safe from my "stupid questions", because being a sort of a book-worm I had really no interests in sports.

-I have seen, heard of, and read about so many folks without any hobbies, interests, clean fun, or attempts to improve their health, their personalities, or relationships- but instead with a constant mouthful of political amateurism, and criticism about everyone from a doctor, auto mechanic all the way up to president or prime minister.
+I have seen, heard of, and read about so many folks without any hobbies, interests, clean fun, or attempts to improve their health, their personalities, or relationships--- but instead with a constant mouthful of political amateurism, and critics about everyone from a doctor, auto mechanic, all the way up to a president or a prime minister.

-As for that "conversational dessert" one could hear every rumor imaginable about Hollywood celebrities -who is sleeping with whom, who is divorcing, or on a rehab, whose facelift or boob-job was a sheer waste of money, and so on.
+As for a "conversational dessert" one could hear every rumor imaginable about Hollywood celebrities---who is sleeping with whom, who is divorcing, or on a rehab, whose facelift or boob-job was a sheer waste of money, and so on.

-Not to mention a possible argument over the real cause of Elvis's death- was it his heart, his drug abuse, a chronic heavy constipation, or all of the above.
-Of course- IF the "king" did die at all, or he faked his funeral "to escape from the revenge from those on whose toes he had stepped".
-I wander how - maybe by singing too much "Love me tender".
+Not to mention a possible argument over the real cause of Elvis's death---was it his heart, his drug abuse, a chronic heavy constipation, or all of the above.
+Of course--- IF the "king" did die at all, or he faked his funeral "to escape from the revenge from those on whose toes he had stepped" in his after-hours, after he stopped singing "Love me tender".

 When Privacy Is just another Word for Isolation

-People greeting you and sharing their private issues while meeting in the street or a store; people caring, helping, gossiping, arguing, complaining- but somehow being close.
+People greeting you and sharing their private issues while meeting in the street or a store; people caring, helping, gossiping, arguing, complaining---but somehow being close.
 People walking everywhere, socializing, laughing, joking.
-Man, I missed privacy there because that was too much of collectivism for my taste, even though I liked closeness where it was showing in moderation.
+Man, I missed privacy there because that was too much of collectivism for my taste, even though I liked closeness where ever it was showing in moderation.

 Western closed mentality hit me like a brick at first, as I could almost read on everyone's forehead: "Stay away!"
 Neighbors saying a cold "hi" in passing, living door to door for decades without ever asking for each other's name.